rharkes/simpleairsensor/README.md

 ## Usage
 Simply connect to a usb-c phone charger.
+By connecting pin 4 to the ground the device can be put in calibration-mode.
+It needs 20 minutes in clean outside air to determine the signal at a concentration of 400 ppm CO2.

-Can also be made portable with a powerbank and a usb-c cable.
+The device can ofcourse be made portable with a powerbank and a usb-c cable.